MinaProtocol/mina/automation/services/mina-bp-stats/sidecar/README.md

 #### Envars
 - `MINA_BP_UPLOAD_URL` - The URL to upload block producer statistics to
-- `MINA_NODE_URL` - The URL that the sidecar will reach out to to get statistics from
+- `MINA_NODE_URL` - The URL that the sidecar will reach out to get statistics from

 #### Config File
 [config-file]: #config-file